 The Cemetery Research Group (CRG) at York aims to expand an understanding of current and past burial culture in the UK and internationally, by studying the ways in which social, emotional and religious concerns have interacted with economic and political imperatives to frame burial practice.

 What are cemeteries and how can we understand them?

 CRG organises the annual Cemeteries Colloquium, bringing together researchers from all disciplines to share their latest research.

 Who is telling the stories?

-A FREE workshop on the interpretation of cemeteries, churchyards and burial grounds.
+Two FREE workshops in York and Edinburgh on the interpretation of cemeteries, churchyards and burial grounds.